mikeyautorino2/skillvsluck/output/us_leagues/correlations/readme.md

 -  **NFL**: The first-half win percentage tells you very little about the second-half win percentage, which could be because there are fewer games per season.

-# Pure Luck Simulations

-**No predictive power between halves.**
-   Across pure luck leagues, first-half records do not predict second-half records.
+- Across **pure luck leagues**, first-half records do not predict second-half records.

----

 ## How to read the visuals